 7. Eat a Nourishing Breakfast

 The controversy remains whether or not breakfast is considered the most important meal of the day.
-However, eating a healthy breakfast can help you feel energized in the morning
+However, eating a healthy breakfast can help you feel energized in the morning and can be a natural, simple way to boost energy.

-Steer away from high-calorie, high-sugar breakfasts for energy.
+Keep in mind it is important to steer away from high-calorie, high-sugar breakfasts for energy.
 Pastries, donuts, and other sugary items may lead to energy spikes but may cause rapid drops in energy.

 Focus on eating a nutritious, high-protein breakfast with a pack of fiber and/or healthy fat such as: